 The Great Bay Discovery Center campus is our headquarters and a wonderful place to start your exploration of the bay.
 It’s also a gathering place for scientists, community members, and our partners.
+Open to the general public, with no entrance fee, this is a great spot to explore outside and inside-all while learning about Great Bay Estuary!
+Groups larger than 10, and any formal group (such as a summer camp, scout group, senior group, etc) should contact us before they visit.

 Outside, a universally accessible, interpretative trail and boardwalk invites you to explore the surrounding hardwood forests, freshwater wetlands, and salt marshes.
 You can stand on the deck of a 19th century Gundalow replica, explore a replica Native American camp, or wander through the native gardens, and don’t forget to visit the natural play area near the parking lot!
 If you start at the parking lot, head to the waterfront, then explore the boardwalk and woodland walk trails, you will walk about a mile.
-For more info on the property the Sandy Point pages of the Great Bay Passport here.
+For more info on the property, see the Sandy Point pages of the Great Bay Passport here.

 Birders find this spot an excellent place to watch for wintering eagles migratory warblers, waterfowl, and nesting osprey.
 Many of our monitoring programs are conducted in the marsh in front of the center and there is a water quality monitoring station less than a mile (by boat) away.